Manufacturing Cybersecurity

 Additional Cybersecurity Risks and Threats in Manufacturing Industry:

-• Materials, sub-assemblies and products on the shop-floor can also represent a cybersecurity threat, especially materials and sub-assemblies that contain programming, or goods that are returned to the factory for repurposing, refurbishment or repair (MRO / RMA), as each of these may contain malicious code and connectivity functions.
+• Materials, sub-assemblies and products on the shop-floor can also represent a cybersecurity threat in manufacturing, especially materials and sub-assemblies that contain programming, or goods that are returned to the factory for repurposing, refurbishment or repair (MRO / RMA), as each of these may contain malicious code and connectivity functions.

 • CAD & BOM Data: For the preparation of work-orders, paperless work instructions and machine programming data, only files that have been sent securely from a trusted source should be used.
 This applies to PCB design data as well as 3D-CAD for all mechanical / discrete assembly.
 Documents, lists, and data in other forms that are derived from the original design data should be avoided, as well as anything that was sent through email between different domains, as in these conditions, there is a significantly increased risk that the data could have been tampered with in order to create a cybersecurity issue either during manufacturing or within the finished product.